 “We have to collect these special yellow bags (free of cost) from the local municipality office.
 All recycle bottles, packaging, milk and yogurt packs also go in it.
 It is collected every 15 days.
 Paper bin is blue in colour and all paper including cartons goes in it.
 It is collected monthly.
 All juice plastic as well as glass bottles which have special recycle symbol have to be returned in special centres which are usually there in all supermarkets.
 You get your money back which has been taken as a deposit from you when you bought those bottles,” she says.

-She told g caffé that any other bottle or glass which cannot be recycled has to be put in special containers which are usually on main roads and are again colour coded – green, white and brown.
+Any other bottle or glass which cannot be recycled has to be put in special containers which are usually on main roads and are again colour coded – green, white and brown.
 “You should put the bottles in the bin according to the colours.
 These are emptied out every 15 days.
 And take my word; you get fined heavily if you mix up your garbage.”

 Doesn’t that make the process so much simpler?
 Why can’t we do that in India?
 According to Delhi Government report of the Department of Environmental Issues and Solid Waste Management, approximately 8000 tons of municipal wastes is generated daily in Delhi.